Dealership AI

 The best lead response software for dealerships in 2026 connects a live salesperson to the customer within 60 seconds, records every outbound call, and uses AI to score call quality.
 Speed-to-lead phone routing remains the highest-ROI category, with Velocify data showing a 391% conversion lift for sub-60-second response.Based on Velocify, Pied Piper, and Foureyes industry research

 It sounds like every provider demo blurs together after a while.
-Same buzzwords, same AI claims, same slide about “increasing engagement” with a graph going up and to the right.
-That frustration is real.
+Same buzzwords, same AI claims, same slide about engagement going up and to the right.
+Nobody tells you the one thing that actually matters: does this tool get a live human voice on the phone before the customer talks to someone else?

 What Categories of Lead Response Software Exist for Dealerships?